 Association for Logic Programming (ALP)

 The Association for Logic Programming (ALP) has supported two tracks of major Logic Programming conferences a year: the International Conference on Logic Programming (ICLP) and the International Logic Programming Symposium (ILPS), (formerly named the North American Conference on Logic Programming (NACLP)).
 Since 1999, ALP has been holding only one conference per year, namely, ICLP.
 Furthermore, ALP has adopted the International Symposium on Practical Aspects of Declarative Languages (PADL), whose first edition was in 1999.

-If you are interested in organizing a future ICLP, then you need to make a proposal to the Executive Committee (EC) of the ALP.
+If you are interested in organizing a future ICLP or PADL edition, then you need to make a proposal to the Executive Council (EC) of the ALP.
 A proposal consists of volunteering to be General Chair of the meeting and to be responsible for the budget and local arrangements in a proposed city.
 A proposal should include some discussion of any special features of the proposal that would bear on its selection.
 Further guidelines for what a proposal might include are given below.

 The EC will select one from the proposals submitted (or solicit further proposals).
 The EC will independently select a Program Chair or a team of Program Chairs for the meeting to be responsible for the technical program.
 Proposals should be sent by email to the following ALP officials:

 2. CONFERENCE ORGANIZATION